Blockchain in Real Estate

 - Heavy paperwork: paperwork often distracts from the main goal and takes unnecessary time,

-- Large number of intermediaries: paying fees to multiple parties can result in a build-up of unnecessary costs,
+- A large number of intermediaries: paying fees to multiple parties can result in a build-up of unnecessary costs,

 - High entrance barriers: real estate property trading typically demands significant amounts of cash,

-- Difficulty of getting the real property information.
+- The difficulty of getting real property information.